kelloggm/object-construction-checker/README.md

 * sets Lombok configuration option `lombok.addLombokGeneratedAnnotation = true`
 * delomboks the code before passing it to the checker

+If you use Lombok with another build system, you must configure it to do these tasks before running the Object Construction Checker.

 ## Specifying your code

 The Object Construction Checker works as follows: